 Your thyroid hormones help to support all of your metabolic processes.
 It controls how your body uses food for energy, affects your metabolism rate, and controls how fast or slow your brain, heart, muscles, liver, and other parts of your body operate.
 In order for your body to continue to remain balanced, your body needs a well functioning, strong thyroid.

 I figured, “this has to be all in my head”.
 “Today was a fluke”.
-“It was just a generally good day”.
-So I continued with my regimen, two Cortistop in the morning and two Thyromin in the evening.
-This continued for the next few weeks.
-And I realized.
-This was no fluke.
+“It was just a generally good day, right?”
+So I continued with my regimen and continued this for the next few weeks.
+And suddenly I realized, this was no fluke!
 This was my new normal!
 And I was never going back!